josenbach/ML_Diabetes/README.md

 ![dense1](https://user-images.githubusercontent.com/62036983/154826210-a883bf7e-3499-42a7-b5f9-dcf6867ec243.png)

 **Description of how model is trained thus far, and any additional training that will take place**
-- Generated Random Forest Model to rank feature importance
+- Generated Random Forest model to rank feature importance
+- Utilized neural network model for classification

-**Description of current accuracy score**
+**Description of accuracy score**
+- The accuracy score of the model was 70%.
+Unfortunately, after examining the precision and recall, the model was good at classifyinng high A1c but poor at glassifying normal A1c.
+-
 ![Confusion Matrix](/Resources/Confusion_Matrix.png)

 ## Database